-If you have made the decision to return home to Ireland you may be wondering how to make the transition.
-If you are like many of us have returned from living abroad the move meant that you had sold your car and cancelled your insurance.
-You may have left your rented or owned home and got rid of anything that you no longer needed.
-Getting back to life in Ireland may seem daunting but there are plenty of resources available to you with one of the best initiatives from Citizens Information with an entire ‘Returning to Ireland’ section.
+If you have decided to return home to Ireland, you may wonder how to transition.
+If you, like many of us, have returned from living abroad, the move meant that you had sold your car and cancelled your insurance.
+You may have left your rented or owned home and got rid of anything you no longer needed.
+Getting back to life in Ireland may seem daunting.
+Still, plenty of resources are available to you with one of the best initiatives from Citizens Information with an entire ‘Returning to Ireland’ section.

 How will I get Car Insurance when I return to Ireland from living abroad?

-The number one issue expressed by returning emigrants is the difficulty in getting a car insurance policy that is affordable.
+The number one issue of returning emigrants is the difficulty in getting affordable car insurance policies.
 Many of you will have been driving while living abroad.
-KennCo will take this driving experience along with your previous Irish driving experience into account while providing you with a competitive quote.
+KennCo will consider this driving experience and your previous Irish driving experience while providing you with a competitive quote.

-KennCo will take your no claims bonus into account even if you are outside the 2 year time period.
-Most insurers in Ireland will refuse to take your no claims bonus if it has expired by 2 years.
+KennCo will consider your no-claims bonus even if you are outside the 2-year period.
+Most insurers in Ireland will refuse to take your no-claims bonus if it has expired by 2 years.

 Does having an Irish driving licence make it easier to get a quote?

 Some insurers won’t take non-Irish driving licences.
-If you need to change your current driving licence back to an Irish licence you can do so easily.
-If the licence you hold is from Australia, Switzerland, South Africa, EEA countries and parts of Canada it is a fee of €55.
-If you hold a licence from a different country than those listed above you will need to go through the Irish driving process.
-This includes the driver theory test, 12 EDT lessons, driving test.
+You can do so if you need to change your current driving licence back to an Irish licence.
+If your licence is from Australia, Switzerland, South Africa, EEA countries and parts of Canada, it is a fee of €55.
+You must go through the Irish driving process if you hold a licence from a different country than those listed above.
+This includes the driver theory test, 12 EDT lessons, and the driving test.
 You then display ‘N’ plates for 2 years after passing your driving test.
 This can be a timely and costly process in Ireland.
-But KennCo will take your commitment to completing your 12 EDT lessons into account when looking for first time divers car insurance.
+But KennCo will consider your commitment to completing your 12 EDT lessons when looking for first-time divers car insurance.

 How can I reduce my insurance premium?

-There are ways to reduce your quoted premium from joining a parent’s insurance as a named driver, driving carefully and safely to avoid and penalty points or fines, getting your full licence if you don’t have it yet and choosing your car wisely.
-Smaller engine sizes are less powerful meaning your risk is lower.
-Even 1 year no claims bonus will help you to reduce your premium and reducing your risk to insurers.
+There are ways to reduce your quoted premium, from joining a parent’s insurance as a named driver, driving carefully and safely to avoid penalty points or fines, getting your full licence if you don’t have it yet and choosing your car wisely.
+Smaller engine sizes are less powerful, meaning your risk is lower.
+Even 1 one-year no-claims bonus will help you reduce your premium and risk to insurers.

 What is the minimum amount of car insurance cover I can get?